droverj/Pho-Sunrise/README.md

 - Email receipts will be provided to customers for successfully placed orders.
 - Images will be added into the menu for the items.
-- An image gallery will be added to display menu items.
-- Real-time order tracking will be added.
-- An admin CMS for managing menu items will be created.

----

-## Acknowledgements

-- **ChatGPT**: A thank you to ChatGPT for its invaluable contributions throughout the development process.
-It played a pivotal role in enhancing the overall functionality of this project through content generation and idea contribution.

 ---